Services We Offer

 How Physical Therapy Helps You

-Knee pain can be caused by a myriad of issues whether it’s local (within the knee), referred pain from a muscle, or radiating from the spine.
+Many issues occur in ankles and feet because most activities require us to be on our feet.
+Your symptoms can be local (within the ankle/foot), referred pain from a muscle, or radiating from the spine.
 A physical therapist can evaluate you to determine the cause of your symptoms to help manage pain, improve mobility, and restore strength.

 Following the initial evaluation, your physical therapist will determine and discuss the cause of your pain or issues.
 Together, you and your physical therapist will set goals specific to your needs and create a plan of care.
 Your plan of care will help you accomplish your goals and get you back to what you enjoy doing!

 Living with pain does not have to be your new norm.
-Contact us to get a free phone consult and schedule an initial appointment if you’re suffering from knee pain.
+Contact us to get a free phone consult and schedule an initial appointment if you’re suffering from ankle and/or foot pain.